vkhazin/elasticsearch-2d-courseware/content/chapter-09/Intro.md

-# Chapter 09: Running in Production #
+# Chapter 9: Preparing for Production #

-* Installation, configuration, and hardware
+* Discussion on capacity planning and data population
-* Monitoring and alerts
+* Performance tuning and monitoring
+* Hosted Elastic Search